LizGoro90/db-tour/tutorials/final/01/README.md

-# Where to go from here?
+# Where to Go From Here?

 Thanks for taking the [upper-db][1] tour!